 - 1. Setup necessary paths and directories like the base directory where the package manager will be installed. - 2.
 Clone the package manager to the specific Git commit. - 3.
 Apply patches to package manager.
 For example, disabling extra config scopes in Spack. - 4.
-Copy project specific package recipes over the packages manager's recipes. - 5.
+Adds our repositories package repository to Spack, so our packages take precedence. - 5.
 Clean previous temporary information from previous runs that may bleed into this run. - 6.
 Optionally create a package source mirror. - 7.
-Install packages via the selected package manager. - .uberenv\config.json: This file describes project specific configurations, such as, where to download the package manager, what git commit to use, and the top level package to install. - Uberenv's Github repo - Uberenv's documentation
+Install packages via the selected package manager. - .uberenv_config.json: This file describes project specific configurations, such as, where to download the package manager, what git commit to use, and the top level package to install. - Uberenv's Github repo - Uberenv's documentation